st-tech/ppf-contact-solver/README.md

 > [!NOTE]
 > You may wonder why not just SSH into the host and run `docker` commands there?
 > It turns out that if you wish to use [VSCode](https://azure.microsoft.com/en-us/products/visual-studio-code) and connect it to Docker containers, creating a Docker context is the only option.
-> Also, we can easily transfer data using `docker cp` commands between the local machine and the host.
+> Also, we can easily transfer data using `docker cp` commands between the local machine and containers on the host.
 > This is why.

 ### 🖥️ Confirm Your Terminal is Attached to the Container